 I’ve written about how to test your SAN’s performance with SQLIO, but I’ll be honest with you: that’s the hard way.
 It takes knowledge and time, and you only have one of those.
 (I’ll be charitable and not tell you which one.)
 Instead, let’s get seat-of-the-pants numbers for your storage.

-Go download the portable edition of CrystalDiskMark (NOT CrystalDiskInfo) and put it on a network share.
-Run it on an idle server (not your live SQL Server, because it’ll slow things down while it runs.)
+After extracting the zip file’s contents, run DiskMark64.exe on an idle server or desktop first (not your live SQL Server, because it’ll slow things down while it runs.)
 It’ll look like this:

-Across the top, there’s three dropdowns:
+Across the top, set the first three dropdowns to:

-- 5 – the number of test passes you want to run.
+- 1 – the number of test passes you want to run.
 If you want a fast seat-of-the-pants guess, do 1, but keep in mind it can be wildly variant between passes if something else happens to be going on in the SAN.

 After making your choices, click the All button.
 While it runs, here’s an explanation of each row’s results: